 Whether you’re starting a business or looking to grow an existing one, chances are you need cash.
 But if you’ve been turned down for an unsecured loan, you may be wondering what your options are.
-Two ways of obtaining financing when you’ve previously been denied are:
+Collateral and cosigners are two ways of obtaining financing when you’ve previously been denied.

 - Finding a cosigner, someone to accept responsibility for making loan payments should you fail to do so.

 - Putting up a valuable asset as collateral.

 Because these options assure the lender she will recover her money when the loan is due, they can help you get approved.
 You may also qualify to borrow a larger amount, possibly at a lower interest rate, than if you were to take an unsecured loan without a cosigner or collateral.